ranjitaneesh/demia-java-sdk/README.md

 When providing a merge request please remember to provide the following

   **Intent**: Intent of the feature/fix <br/>
-  **Detailed Description** Details of the feature and fix.
+  **Detailed Description** Details of the feature or fix.
 More information will help comitters make a better judgement.